Lion’s Mane Mushrooms – The Medicinal Benefits

 Lion’s mane mushrooms specifically contain two compounds with potential nerve regeneration properties: hericenones and erinacines.
 These work synergistically to repair damaged brain and nervous system nerves and so they can be incredibly useful for treating disorders like Alzheimers and Parkinson’s.
 Some evidence also suggests that they can be used for treating autism, depression and anxiety.

-Also because of their anti-inflammatory properties, Lion’s mane mushrooms can be used to prevent the onset of diabetes, heart diseases and autoimmune disorders like fibromyalgia and lupus.
+Also, because of their anti-inflammatory properties, Lion’s mane mushrooms can be used to prevent the onset of diabetes, heart diseases and autoimmune disorders like fibromyalgia and lupus.

 Because of their health benefits, Lion’s Mane are often taken in capsule form.
+Lion’s mane mushroom tincture is also available online.

 How To Cook Lion’s Mane